 Yes, You Still Owe Your Taxes

 No matter what you do, you'll still owe Uncle Sam something by the end of the year.
 Whether it's in property taxes or income taxes (or any other form), the government will get its share.
-This courts for properties in land trusts, too.
-However, any property that is performing at a taxable income (for instance, such as renting a house out), will be taxes at a personal income level for the vast majority of the general public reading this article.
+This applies to properties held in land trusts as well.
+However, any property that is performing at a taxable income (for instance, such as renting a house out), will be at a personal income level for the vast majority of the general public reading this article.

 There are some differences when it comes to commercial rentals, but most of these will be handled by a financial consultant.
 State taxes will vary from place to place, and some commercial rentals may even have local taxes that need to be paid, too.